The Basics that you Should Know About an Investment-Linked Plan

-In this article, we’ve put together a comprehensive information about what you, as a consumer, would need to know about ILPs before investing into them.
+In this article, we’ve put together a piece of comprehensive information about what you, as a consumer, would need to know about ILPs before investing in them.

 Firstly, you need to know that investment-linked plans can be split into two categories: